 Differences Between Event Planning and Coordinating

 There are several loosely-defined terms in the event industry.
 That is, words that can be interpreted in different ways.
-The word "event" by itself could mean anything from a birthday party to benefit concert.
+The word "event" by itself could mean anything from a birthday party to a benefit concert.
 This use of different terms can lead to confusion and misunderstandings, specifically around job titles.
 One of the biggest areas of confusion concerns event planners vs. event coordinators.

 Event Planners vs. Event Coordinators

 Outside the industry, many people do not understand the difference between an event planner and an event coordinator.
-Generally speaking, the planner makes the critical decisions regarding the what, when, who, and how.
+Generally speaking, the planner makes critical decisions regarding what, when, who, and how.
 An event coordinator, on the other hand, is responsible for making sure all the details are executed and that each vendor shows up on time and performs appropriately.

 Responsibilities of an Event Planner